Instance-Level Difficulty: A Missing Perspective in Machine Unlearning: Preliminaries

 The majority of the literature on machine unlearning primarily concentrates on the development of unlearning algorithms or unlearning approximation techniques for selectively forgetting data from a trained model.
-As such, the corresponding evaluation metrics are designed to favor the performance difference between algorithms on highly aggregated level (e.g. success rate).
-In fact, a common assumption underlying much of this research is that unlearning operations are universally feasible for all data points within a dataset, where effectiveness of unlearning will behave consistently across different datasets.
-This assumption often overlooks the potential variability in unlearning efficacy due to differences in data characteristics or model dependencies, suggesting a need for more nuanced studies that evaluate the specific conditions under which MU can be effectively implemented.
+As such, the corresponding evaluation metrics are designed to favor the performance difference between algorithms on a highly aggregated level (e.g. success rate).
+An implicit consensus underlying much of this research is that unlearning operations are universally feasible for all data points within a dataset, where effectiveness of unlearning will behave consistently across different datasets.
+In fact, by scanning MU research literature, we note there were research~\cite{thudi2022necessity} that questioned whether unlearning approximations can reliably emulate exact unlearning and prove the absence of specific data points during training, highlighting the lack of comprehensive studies on the feasibility of unlearning.
+Similarly, \citep{fan2025challenging} explored challenges like worst-case forget sets through adversarial unlearning and the interplay between $D_r$, $D_f$, and model memorization strength.
+Unfortunately, none of these studies touch the base of instance-level unlearning difficulties and fail to perceive the factors attributing to the complexity of using unlearning algorithms in practice, signalling the need for more nuanced investigations.